Eviction

 Summary

-In 2017, Jessica Field’s parents and 69 of their neighbors faced imminent eviction.
-Their corporate landlord planned to demolish their affordable homes and replace them with middle-class housing for sale.
-The women of the estate united to form an anti-eviction campaign, determined to save their community.
+In 2017, Jessica Field’s parents and 69 of their neighbours faced imminent eviction as their corporate landlord planned to demolish their affordable homes for middle-class housing.
+The women of the estate united, launching an anti-eviction campaign to protect their community.

-Their neighborhood was the last remnant of a National Coal Board estate, hastily constructed in the 1950s to house mineworkers.
-Dubbed ‘…
+Their neighbourhood, the last remnant of a National Coal Board estate built in the 1950s for mineworkers, was nicknamed ‘Cardboard City’ due to its subp…

 Book Details